 The general component of the allowance for loan losses is based on historical loss experience adjusted for qualitative factors stratified by loan segment.
-Management uses a rolling average of historical losses based on a time frame (currently two years) appropriate to capture relevant loss data for each loan segment.
+Management uses a rolling average of historical losses based on a time frame appropriate to capture relevant loss data for each loan segment.
+This time frame is currently two years for all loan categories, except for residential real estate which was increased to four years in 2020 to capture the longer term loss track record of the Bank in this segment.
 This historical loss factor is adjusted for the following qualitative factors: levels and trends in delinquencies; trends in volume and terms of loans; effects of changes in risk selection and underwriting standards and other changes in lending policies, procedures and practices; experience, ability, and depth of lending management and staff; national and local economic trends and conditions; industry conditions and effects of changes in credit concentrations.
-There were no changes in the Bank's policies or methodology pertaining to the general component of the allowance for loan losses during 2019.
+Besides the change to residential real estate loans discussed above, there were no changes in the Bank's policies or methodology pertaining to the general component of the allowance for loan losses during 2020.